tobowers/mamoo/README.markdown

     var queue = MBX.Queue.create({
         interval: 1000, // the number of miliseconds between fires
         singleItem: true, // defaults to false - but if it's true, only the latest function added will be kept in the queue.
-    });
+        criteria: function () {
+            return true;
+        }// executes this function with every interval and sees if the queue should fire or not });

     queue.add(function () {